Kyoso-Team/kyoso-archive/README.md

 - `db:seed`: Seed the database with data, for which is resets the database and reapplies migrations to do so.
 - `db:studio`: Open a UI to manage the database's data.

-## Node Version

-Currently, Kyoso is deployed on [Render](https://render.com), which comes with NodeJS v14 by default.
-SvelteKit requires at least Node v16 to run.
-Setting the `engines.node` attribute in `package.json` to `>16.x` means that you can run any Node version above 16, but upon deploying, Render will install Node v20 which SvelteKit doesn't support.

-What does this mean?
-Well, for development, there's two solutions:

-1- Changing `engines.node` to `>16.x` (or your desired version equal or above 16) and developing with that version, but not changing the version in commits.
-2- Use NodeJS version 16.
-I recommend installing [NVM](https://github.com/nvm-sh/nvm) which can be used to switch between Node versions in case downgrading to v16 is not an option for you.

 ## Component Structure

 Structure to follow when writing Svelte components or pages.